 It’s pretty hard to forget when The Village came out in theaters.
 The movie came on the heels of the amazing 2002 movie, Signs, so hopes were high.

 All hope got left behind when people saw the movie, though.
-It felt stilted, stylized, contrived, and in the end, there’s a major What-the-Heck moment that made many audience members cringe at the time.
+It felt stilted, stylized, contrived, not as scary as we thought it was going to be, and in the end, there’s a major What-the-Heck moment that made many audience members cringe at the time.

-And no, I won’t spoil anything.
-It might be a twenty-one year old movie, but it still needs a little courtesy.
+And no, I won’t spoil anything too much.
+The Village might be a twenty-one year old movie, but it still needs a little courtesy.

 It’s not so bad once the unfamiliarity wears off.